DuckTapeKiller/Brutalist/README.md

 2. Move these files into your vault's hidden folder: `.obsidian/themes/Brutalist/`.
 3. Reload Obsidian and select the theme.

+**IMPORTANT: The width of the paragraph is 700px, but this can be adjusted by the user with the plugin Style Settings.**

+---

+**IMPORTANT: The width of the notes is 700px, but this can be adjusted by the user with the plugin Style Settings.**

 ---

 Created by **DuckTapeKiller**.